Search “friendship” and Google explodes with images and quotes on the topic. And for good reason, it is a biggie. Friendship. We all need it.

 When I was 12, there is no way this would even be a question.
 My life as a 12-year-old was lived in the real.
 But at 35-years-old, much of my life is lived in the unreal.

 I miss my life as that kid.
-While dealing with shit was tough, since everything was so real, it forced me to be real as well.
+While dealing with stuff was tough, since everything was so real, it forced me to be real as well.
 If a friend made me feel invisible, we’d have it out!
-Shit would be said and feelings would be shared and we would either walk away forever or get closer forever.
+Things would be said and feelings would be shared and we would either walk away forever or get closer forever.

 But these days with social platform friendships and ‘networking’ – a term that more deeply refers to the using of people or ‘friending for benefits’ – how do we do that?